nbernardo/dlt-client/CONTRIBUTING.md

 ❤️ Thank You

-Your time and ideas are what make DLT-C possible.
+Your time and ideas are what make e2e-Data possible.
 Whether you contribute once or become a core maintainer — you’re part of this journey.

 Let’s make data pipelines simpler, together.